zainabmelh/guide-articles/articles/Certificates/inherit-styles-from-the-body-element/index.md

 ---
-title: "Inherit Styles from the Body Element"
+title: Inherit Styles From the Body Element
-parent: "certificates-guide"
 ---
 The `body` element can be styled just like any other.

     <style>